eic/epic-prod/docs/RECO/25.01.1/index.md

                 130to177deg , Sub-directory or File Count:457
                 3to50deg , Sub-directory or File Count:505
                 45to135deg , Sub-directory or File Count:516
-            2GeV , Sub-directory or File Count:3
+            2GeV , Sub-directory or File Count:4
                 130to177deg , Sub-directory or File Count:99
                 3to50deg , Sub-directory or File Count:94
                 45to135deg , Sub-directory or File Count:108
+                etaScan , Sub-directory or File Count:224
             500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:57
                 3to50deg , Sub-directory or File Count:57